CyberCookie/siegel/README.md

 }
 ```
 ##### server
-- __extenderLoc__ - path to a user defined server to extend the one created by essence.
+- __extenderLoc__ - path to a user defined server to extend the one created by siegel.
 Server extender should be a function.
 Function receives instance of server as a first paramenter and dependencies used for creating this server as a second.\
 - __watch__ - reload when some changes in user server occur.\
 - __host__ - host used in static server.\
 - __port__ - port used in static server.\